 Note: although you may be aware that long-term exposure to UV light is bad for human skin, in this case there’s no danger of exposure.
 The light is trapped internally and isn’t allowed to escape.

-UV bulbs generally have a good life (many months to a year or sor) but will need to be replaced at some point just like any other light bulb.
+UV bulbs generally have a good life (many months to a year or so) but will need to be replaced at some point just like any other light bulb.

 Ionizers work by giving an electrostatic charge to air particles using a high voltage device.
 Similar to static electricity, an attraction is made causing them to become trapped or bound to collection “plates” you can remove and clean periodically.

 They can be very effective at reducing airborne viruses and other germs but they’re generally not as effective at removing particles from the air like a filter.
-Think of them as an additional feature that can benefit you in a good product.
+Think of them as an additional feature that can aid the other filter-based air cleaning methods.

 Don’t rely on this single technology alone to clean your air unless you have a specific reason for doing so.